Software-Development-Guidelines/CMSchangelog/README.md

 The point of a change log is to make it easier for users and contributors to see precisely what notable changes have been made between each release (or version) of the project.

-Given a update ADDITIONS.ENHANCEMENTS.BUGFIXES.SECURITY.REMOVED.DEPRECATED, track the:
+Given a update ADDITIONS, ENHANCEMENTS, BUGFIXES, SECURITY, REMOVED, DEPRECATED, track the:

 |KEYWORD | DEFINITION
 --------|--------